hiddenist/node-hostname-proxy/README.md

 * http-proxy version 0.7.6

 ## Running
-All you need to do is run app.js as root, like so!
+All you need to do is run app.js as root.
+Most simply, like so:

 ```
 sudo node app.js